pauljickling/notes/git/git.md

 `git checkout {branch}` Switches to branch.
 Use `-b` flag for new branch.

+`git reflog` Views history of changes to the HEAD

 ## Other Useful Commands

 `git diff {file}` Shows changes to file